Public outcry on plan for new voting maps: Drop the political partisanship :: WRAL.com

 "The minority party in this body has a geography problem," he said.

-After the hearing, Redistricting Chairman David Lewis said he heard a lot of frustration, and some confusion, about how maps have been drawn in the past.
+After the hearing, Redistricting Committee Chairman David Lewis said he heard a lot of frustration and some confusion about how maps had been drawn in the past.
 He did not deny a partisan push.
-Lewis, R-Harnett, was bald-faced about this last year, when Republicans baked into the criteria for new congressional maps that they'd need to elect 10 Republicans out of 13 seats.
+Lewis, R-Harnett, was bald-faced about this last year, when Republicans baked into the criteria for new congressional maps that they would need to elect 10 Republicans out of 13 seats.

 "I do not believe it’s possible to draw a map with 11 Republicans and two Democrats," Lewis said at the time.